-1 Semester This is a required senior social studies course (Citizenship may be substituted for those students who qualify), which has the objective of developing an understanding of the American political system.
+This is a required senior social studies course (Citizenship may be substituted for those students who qualify), which has the objective of developing an understanding of the American political system.
 The student will examine types of governments, but will spend most of the course looking at the national level of our government as well as world affairs, and current political system.
 Evaluation procedure: Grades are based on tests and knowledgeable participation in class activities.
-Some sections will be co-taught (CT) by resource and ELL teachers to provide extra support.
+Some sections may be co-taught by resource teachers to provide extra support.